paulcosmos/new-world-template/content/services/plumbing/plumbing-radiators.md

 ---
 ## Radiators & Central Heating

-Our experienced team can install a wide range of radiators and heated fixtures such as towel rails or even underfloor heating.
+Our experienced team can install a wide range of radiators and heated fixtures such as towel rails.
 We can also safely and legally dispose of your old radiators for you.

 * Wide variety of styles and finishes to suit your aesthetic
 * Fast and safe installation by experienced experts